dell/karavi-topology/README.md

 Karavi Topology is part of the Karavi Observability storage enabler, which provides Kubernetes administrators standardized approaches for storage observability in Kuberenetes environments.

-Karavi Topology provides Kubernetes administrators with the topology data related to containerized storage that are provisioned by CSI (Container Storage Interface) Driver for Dell EMC storage products.
+Karavi Topology provides Kubernetes administrators with the topology data related to containerized storage that is provisioned by CSI (Container Storage Interface) Driver for Dell EMC storage products.

 ## Topology Data